Adirondack Boy Scout camps’ numbers in decline

 Protected or not, there had been only occasional movement on these scouting reservations following the 2008 real estate crash and prior to the Covid-19 pandemic, Waldron said.
 Now, with open spaces at a premium, interest is rekindling.

 That interest is now intersecting with the 2020 bankruptcy of the Boy Scouts of America precipitated by a tentative, $2.7 billion settlement of 92,000 sexual abuse claims.

 According to news reports, BSA is scrambling for the wherewithal to pay the settlement by patching together insurance policies and selling assets, from summer camps to a valuable collection of Norman Rockwell paintings.

-The BSA’s wide network of local councils are being required to cash in their assets as well to help with the settlement.
-Those councils included the Patriots Path Council of Cedar Knolls, N.J., which notified scouting parents in the fall that it was selling Sabattis Adventure Camp (not to be confused with the nearby Sabattis Scout Reservation).
+The BSA’s wide network of local councils are cashing in their assets to help with the settlement.
+Those councils include the Patriots Path Council of Cedar Knolls, N.J.
+It notified scouting parents in the fall of plans to sell Sabattis Adventure Camp (not to be confused with the nearby Sabattis Scout Reservation).

 “This decision (to sell Sabattis) was not easy and involved months of consideration by our executive board and special bankruptcy committees,” the council wrote.
-The letter contained few specifics, including the buyer or sale price, although it said the camp was being sold to a neighbor amenable to allowing scouts to use the grounds for at least another five years.
+The letter contained few specifics, including the buyer or sale price.
+The camp sold to a neighbor amenable to allowing scouts to use the grounds for at least another five years, the letter stated.

 Patriot Path officials did not return phone calls for further comment.